-Currently, whole life insurance dividends from top companies are in the 6% range.
-With indexed universal life you have the opportunity to earn double digit returns, without taking part in negative market returns.
+Currently, whole life insurance dividends from top companies are in the 5% range.
+With an IUL policy you have the opportunity to earn larger returns, without taking part in negative market returns.

 However, it should be noted that these subaccounts are subject to participation and cap rates which can prevent you from earning as much as the market index your subaccount is linked to.

 For instance, if your subaccount linked to the S&P 500 index earns 12% in a year, but your cap rates limits the maximum the account can earn in a single year to 10%, then you would be credited 10% instead of 12%.
 If the subaccount’s participation rate was 75%, then you would receive 75% of 12%, or 9%.

 In contrast, whole life insurance, while it doesn’t offer the potential upside of different equity based index-linked growth, it does offer more predictable interest crediting than indexed universal life insurance, which depends on the stock market moving higher to deliver elevated returns.

 One of the many benefit of whole life insurance is that you pay a fixed premium which doesn’t change for the life of the policy, meaning your cost for insurance doesn’t rise as you get older because it was already factored in.